santorog/adventofcode/README.md

-# adventofcode
+# adventofcode :christmastree: :santa: :gift:

-Gathers my implementations to the adventofcode challenge.
+Gathers my implementations to the advent of code challenge.